A solid investment in their future.

 - Community and service

-We believe every family in central Minnesota should have access to the Christ-centered, high-quality academics at Cathedral.
-Variable tuition is designed to make an education at Cathedral accessible and affordable for all, assigning the appropriate tuition rate for each family.
+We believe every family in central Minnesota should have access to the Christ-centered, high-quality academics within our Catholic Community Schools.
+Variable tuition is designed to make an education in the Catholic Community Schools system accessible and affordable for all, assigning the appropriate tuition rate for each family.

-While you may choose to cover the regular tuition rate, many of our families take advantage of a variable tuition rate that is tailored specifically to their needs.
-When you choose Cathedral, you’re investing in your child’s future, and while every penny invested is worth it, we will do our part to prevent any family from experiencing undue financial burden.
+Many of our families take advantage of variable tuition rates that are tailored specifically to their needs.
+When you choose Catholic Community Schools you’re investing in your child’s future, and while every penny invested is worth it, we will do our part to prevent any family from experiencing undue financial burden.

 Variable Tuition FAQs